-Prograi am Credits 150 Numbe Tumber of Total 6 semester in 3 years Semest emesters Progra Program Outcomes(PO): on successful completion of this Program, the learner will be able to: PO1 Disciplinary knowledge: Apply the knowledge of mathematics, science, computing fundamenta ls, and a Computing specialization to the solution of complex problems.
-PO2 Problem an alysis: Identify, formulate, review research literature, and analyse complex 102 computing problems reaching substantiated conclusions using first principles of mathematic s, natural sciences, and computing sciences. , PO3 Design/deve elopment of solutions: Design solutions for complex problems and design system components or processes that meet the specified needs with appropriate consideration for the public he ealth and safety, and the cultural, societal, and environmental considerations. same and samely, and and same any sectionary and entitioning the constraint and same
+Progra gram Credits 150 Numb er of Total 6 semester in 3 years Semesters Progr Program Outcomes(PO): on successful completion of this Program, the learner will be able to: PO1 knowledge: Apply the knowledge of mathematics, science, computing ls, and a Computing specialization to the solution of complex problems.
+PO2 computing alysis: Identify, formulate, review research literature, and analyse complex problems reaching substantiated conclusions using first principles of s, natural sciences, and computing sciences.
+PO3 components elopment of solutions: Design solutions for complex problems and design system or processes that meet the specified needs with appropriate consideration for ealth and safety, and the cultural, societal, and environmental considerations.

 PO4 Conduct investigations of complex problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
-PO5 Modern tool usage: Create, select, and apply appropriate techniques, resources, and modern Computer Science and IT tools including prediction and modelling to complex computing activities with an understanding of the limitations.
+DO - PO5 Modern tool usage: Create, select, and apply appropriate techniques, resources, and modern Computer Science and IT tools including prediction and modelling to complex computing activities with an understanding of the limitations.